-Previously present in Niger in 2006, the heavy floods in 2012 and the influx of Malian refugees had prompted SOLIDARITÉS INTERNATIONAL to reopen a mission until 2015 to alleviate the destruction of many health infrastructures, prevent the spread of waterborne diseases and bring its expertise in the fight against malnutrition.
+Having intervened in Niger for the first time in 2006, SOLIDARITÉS INTERNATIONAL opened a new mission in the country, from 2012 to 2015, following heavy flooding and the influx of Malian refugees, in order to compensate for the destruction of many health infrastructures, to prevent the spread of water-borne diseases and to provide its expertise in the fight against malnutrition.

-In 2020, as the situation once again deteriorates in the country, SOLIDARITÉS INTERNATIONAL runs new actions to improve water, sanitation and hygiene services (WASH) in the four departments evaluated, and to specifically support the current “health and nutrition” response in health facilities.
-In addition, SOLIDARITÉS INTERNATIONAL will start to work in the communities dependent on its health facilities to improve coverage in terms of access to drinking water.
-These actions will benefit both the displaced populations, who are the most affected by the humanitarian crisis, and the host communities for which the access to water and health services is also deteriorating due to a lack of state services and population growth due to population displacement.
+In 2020, the situation in the country has taken a turn for the worse once again, and SOLIDARITÉS INTERNATIONAL began new actions to improve water, sanitation and hygiene (WASH) services in the four departments evaluated.
+In addition, SOLIDARITÉS INTERNATIONAL is starting to work in communities dependent on these health centers to increase their access to safe and sufficient drinking water.
+These actions benefit both the displaced populations, who are the most affected by the humanitarian crisis, and the host populations, for whom access to water and health care services is also deteriorating due to the decline in public services and the demographic growth caused by population displacement.

-- Construction and rehabilitation of 3 independent water points in health centers
+– Rehabilitation and construction of community water points

 At head office